 Almost paradoxical, dynamic identities favor the recognition of brands by its consumers, that do not rely solely in one element in order to identify their lovemarks, but instead, can count on several manifestations that represent the brand in a plural, yet cohesive manner.

 There are great examples of brands with dynamic identities, such as MTV, AOL and also the brand for the London Olympic Games in 2012, among others.
-Here in saadbranding+design, the concept of dynamic identities was utilized on different branding projects, like RE in which the name (a prefix) is a concept that is adaptable through different phrases or words, depending on the context.
+At the branding and innovation consultancy Saad, the concept of dynamic identities was utilized on different branding projects, like RE in which the name (a prefix) is a concept that is adaptable through different phrases or words, depending on the context.
 On the other hand, on the Oigo project, one can see the colors changing and the waveforms varying on each material, portraying the brand’s drivers.
 Also, on the Ipiranga Seeds project, despite it being for a more traditional market like agribusiness, the brand could relate to its audience through their slogan, “For those who want more.”
 According to the situation, the logo would take different forms like “For those who want more technology”, “…productivity”, “…quality”, etc.

 This is how dynamic brands establish a direct and personalized dialogue to its consumers, building genuine and long lasting relationships.
 They are, as we say, the “brands that dialogue”.